40843245/CSharp/built-in package/System.Collection.Generics/Dictionary/tutorial guide/CH5 -- operations about dictionary.md

 + add a key-value pair to dictionary
 + try to add a key-value pair to dictionary
-+ remove a key-value pair to dictionary
++ remove a key-value pair from dictionary
-+ clear all key-value pairs to dictionary
++ clear all key-value pairs of dictionary
-+ get value of dictionary with specified key
++ get value from dictionary with specified key
-+ try to get value of dictionary with specified key
++ try to get value from dictionary with specified key

 ## CH5-1 -- add a key-value pair to dictionary
 ### `Add` instance method